1. Works 2. About

 On the 25th of August, at 10:43, seventeen minutes before tail lights, we wrapped Porcelain, the Movie.

-We are looking to hit the festival road this December as we submit to Tribeca Film Festival, and many more thereafter.
-In the meantime, we want people to see it!
+We are looking to hit the festival road later this year as the summer begins, but, in the meantime, we want to get people in for test screenings for the film in its early phases!
 So, if you're in New York over the next few months, keep your eyes peeled and follow @porcelainthemovie on instagram, as we'll be having small-scale, early cut preview screenings all around the city.

-Myself and the team truly love this project, it’s a culmination of all of our hard work and collaboration in the past year, so we want it to be what it deserves to be: a success story.
+Porcelain is the culmination of so many peoples' hard work and collaboration over the past year, so we want it to be what it deserves to be: a success story.

 And that can't happen without your love and support.